Understanding Groupthink: How Leaders Can Mitigate Its Negative Effects

 The 7 Characteristics of Groupthink and How to Reduce Their Impact

 1. Illusion of Invulnerability: Group members may develop an inflated sense of confidence and invulnerability, leading to excessive risk-taking.
-To reduce this impact, leaders should encourage open discussions about potential risks and encourage the consideration of alternative viewpoints.
+To reduce this impact, leaders should encourage open discussions about potential risks and promote considering alternative viewpoints.

 2. Collective Rationalization: Group members tend to downplay or dismiss warnings or doubts about the group’s decisions.
 To mitigate this, leaders should foster a culture that values critical thinking and encourages individuals to voice their concerns or doubts.